rohanza/django-serializers/README.md

 ---------------

 The class that should be used for serializing fields when a recursion occurs.
-Default is `None`, which indicates that it should fall back to whatever is set for `flat_field`.
+Default is `None`, which indicates that it should fall back to using a flat field representation.

 ModelSerializer Options
 =======================